 Market Data and Values for Wireless Infrastructure from the Data We’ve Gathered

-If you are a property owner considering monetizing your wireless lease rents or an institutional investor trying to determine the value of lease/easement cash flows under wireless infrastructure, information on street-level market pricing is not readily available to you.
+If you are a property or tower owner considering monetizing your wireless lease rents or an institutional investor trying to determine the value of lease/easement cash flows under wireless infrastructure, information on street-level market pricing is not readily available to you.
 Our Market Data section provides current, real-time insight into the market that could be of use to you as you weigh your options or undertake due diligence.

 The various firms that offer to purchase wireless leases from property owners are motivated to do so as cheaply as possible.
 Having information on current lease offer trends is imperative, and TCA is the only firm to publish them.
 Knowing how much an asset is worth in today’s market is a must for a seller.

-Full Year 2022 Update – Valuations and Historical Prices for Wireless Leases and Towers
+Full Year 2024 Update – Valuations and Historical Prices for Wireless Leases and Towers

 TCA analysts track (confidentially) the offers for wireless leases and tower purchases made by aggregation firms to property owners that contact us, subsequent offers for the same assets from TCA and the overall trend of value for the leases in the industry.
-Based on a review of the full year 2022 data, we have distilled the following information and trends:
+Based on a review of the full year 2024 data, we have distilled the following information and trends:

 TCA Tower Acquisitions and Valuation Data

-Market Outlook for 2023 for Wireless Leases and Cell Towers
+Market Outlook for 2025 for Wireless Leases and Cell Towers

 Here are some of our thoughts: